 -Julietta Walker Fuller, known to everyone as Etta, was born in Maine in 1840.
 She married William Henry Maple from Illinois.
 They moved to Chicago with their three children.
 Their eldest child, Maud Maple-Miles, was a family genealogist and wrote a great many papers on the Fuller family history.
 She was also a renowned artist, color theorist and engraver, and designed bronze plaques marking the Santa Fe Trail through Missouri.
 She also painted many large pictures of California missions for the Santa Fe stations across the country.
 Maud's granddaughter Winifred carried on the family history studied into the 1980's, and had her own book on the Fuller ancestry.
 Winifred lived her final years in southern California and died in 1990.

 -Louisa Caroline Fuller was born in Maine in 1842.
-She married Charles Wood from New Hampshire in 1867.
+She married Charles Wood from New Hampshire in 1867 (Niles, Michigan).
 They had two children and moved to Chicago ahead of Louisa's siblings.
 I find no record of Louisa ever living in Ottumwa.
 I believe that Louisa arrived in Chicago first, and was later followed by Etta and Alpheus when their parents passed.

 -Alpheus Nason Fuller was born in Waterville, Maine in 1846 worked as a locomotive engineer on the CBQ Railroad.
 He married Ella Moore, had only one child (Henry Julius), and moved to Chicago with his sisters Louisa and Etta.
 He later remarried, this time to a woman named Maud Dwyer.